Testing¶

 To run the otterdog webapp (without integration with GitHub)

-Make sure you have the eclipse-csi helm chart repository
+Make sure you have the eclipse-csi Helm chart repository added:

 If you want use the integration with GitHub, you can use the tailscale